difince/PR_PlayGround_TBA-22/README.md

 ## Configure your git
 Before you do anything, set up your gitconfig - set your username and email
-INFO: the username and the email will be visible in any commits you push to GitHub from the command line.
-If you'd like to keep your real name private, you can use any text as your Git username.

 ```
 $ git config --global user.name "YOUR_NAME"